Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Thermodynamic Corrections of the RN Black Hole

-According to the formula \eqref{equalityMs}, another way is to evaluate the shift in entropy due to switching on the quantum gravity effects.
-This formula is significant as it links the mass decrease required by the WGC to the entropy increase.
-Notably, our analysis further establishes a novel connection between the required super-extremality and the logarithmic entropy corrections, i.e., both of eqs.\eqref{smarrreg} and \eqref{entrext} are generated by the same quantum gravity effects.
-Notice that there is a caveat here.
-The derivative $T\left(\frac{\partial S}{\partial \epsilon}\right)_{M,q}$ is evaluated at a fixed $M$ rather than at a fixed $T$.
-Since turning on $\epsilon$ while holding $M$ constant will shift the temperature away from its extremal value, we should use eq.\eqref{entrgen} rather than the more familiar eq.\eqref{entrext} to do the calculation.
+According to the formula \eqref{equalityMs}, another way towards the study of the WGC is to evaluate the shift in entropy due to switching on the quantum gravity effects.
+The key significance of this formula lies in its ability to link the decrease in mass to the increase in entropy.
+Notably, in this regard, our analysis establishes a novel connection between the required super-extremality and the logarithmic entropy corrections, i.e., both of eqs.\eqref{smarrreg} and \eqref{entrext} are generated by the same quantum gravity effects.
+A caveat should be noted here: the derivative $T\left(\frac{\partial S}{\partial \epsilon}\right)_{M,q}$ is evaluated at a fixed $M$ rather than at a fixed $T$.
+When $\epsilon$ is switched on while keeping $M$ constant, the temperature will be shifted away from its extremal value.
+For this reason, we should use eq.\eqref{entrgen} (applicable to general RN black holes) rather than the more familiar eq.\eqref{entrext} (which applies exclusively to extremal cases) for the calculation.
+It requires to use chain rule to execute the derivative and arrive at $T\left(\frac{\partial S}{\partial \epsilon}\right)_{M,q}>0$.
 This explains why previously no clues regarding the WGC have been derived from the logarithmic entropy corrections, despite such entropy corrections being known in the literature for many years.